 Glofish also love plenty of substrate, rocks, plants, and hiding places within their aquarium.
 Stable water parameters are essential for these fishes health with a KH of between 4 and 10, and a pH of 6 to 7.

-Health Concerns – There are no specific health concerns related to Glofish.
+There are no specific health concerns related to Glofish.
 However, they are still prone to all the same diseases as their species are.
 For Barbs, Danios, and Tetras the most common of these are fin rot and ich.

 Fin rot is exactly what it says on the tin!
 Fins will be frayed or disintegrating with the base possibly showing a redness.
 Improving water quality usually cures fin rot but you can also use readily available medications.

 Rainbow sharks are incredibly attractive fish with a feisty personality.
-They are quarrelsome, territorial, and certainly, do not play well with their own kind.
+They are quarrelsome, territorial, and certainly do not play well with their own kind.
 They do, however, make fairly good tank mates for any species that can hold its own to the Rainbow sharks bullying.

-Diet And Feeding – Providing it will sink to the bottom of the aquarium the Rainbow Shark will eat pretty much anything.
+Providing it will sink to the bottom of the aquarium the Rainbow Shark will eat pretty much anything.
 Plant-based foods are their usual diet such as cucumber, spinach, and lettuce.

 Like the Barb, Danio, and Tetra, the Rainbow shark Glofish will benefit from a diet that contains carotenoids.
-Again commercially produced color enhancing foods will suffice, though they may not sink.
+Again commercially produced color enhancing foods will suffice, though these may not sink.
 Treats such as bloodworm and brine shrimp are also perfect for enhancing color with Rainbow sharks loving them.

 Twice daily feedings are recommended for this species, but be careful not to overfeed.
 Rainbow sharks will also eat food that was not necessarily meant for them that has sunk to the bottom of their tank.

-Maintenance And Care – Regular water changes are required for the Rainbow shark along with gravel vacuuming and general cleaning of ornaments etcetera.
+Regular water changes are required for the Rainbow shark along with gravel vacuuming and general cleaning of ornaments etcetera.
 Also, you should check the filter on a regular basis and change media as needed.
 Water parameters should be KH of 4 to 11 and pH 6 to 7.5.

-Lifespan – Glofish live between 3-5 years depending on the species.
+Glofish live between 3-5 years depending on the species.
 Their lifespan is dependant on water condition, diet and aquarium size.
 Ensure the correct water conditions for each species and provide the best diet and you can expect your Glofish to live up to 5 years.

-If you’d like to know how GlofishⓇ are made then read our in depth article entitled: How Glofish are made.
+If you’d like to know how GlofishⓇ are made then read our in-depth article entitled: How Glofish are made.